alexdevero/alex-devero-blog/__drafts__/draft--method-chaining.md

 ## How to implement method chaining in JavaScript

 That was about the theory.
 Now, to practice.
 So, in order to make chaining work you need three things.
 First, you need some object.
 Second, that object needs some methods you can later call.
-Third, these methods has to return the object itself.
+Third, these methods have to return the object itself.
 They have to return the `this` if you want to make them chainable.

 Let's create a simple object as a metaphor for a person.
 This person will have few properties: `name`, `age` and `state`.
 The `state` will specify in what state the person currently is.
 To change this state, there will be few methods: `walk()`, `sleep()`, `eat()`, `drink()`, `work()` and `exercise()`.